 It is located in Sheikh Abd el-Qurna, on the west bank across the river from Thebes.
 He also had a tomb built under the courtyard of Hatshepsut’s Mortuary Temple (TT353) which was not completed, however, it is not confirmed that he was buried in this tomb either.
-The decorations in the tomb were copies during the 1820’s to 1830’s and it was investigated by Winlock in 1930 but significant damage has accrued at the site over time and much detail lost.
+The decorations in the tomb were copied during the 1820s to 1830s, and it was investigated by Winlock in 1930, but significant damage has accrued at the site over time and much detail was lost.

 - Outer terrace and forecourt